State Life Asset Care I Hybrid Long Term Care Insurance Policy Review

-Review of the State Life Asset Care policy - How does it compare to alternative hybrid policies?
+State Life Asset Care - How does it compare to alternative hybrid policies?

 Estate Preservation.
 Asset-Care can help to safeguard your estate by providing benefits for long-term care expenses, such as care in your own home or in an assisted living facility.
 The policy’s death benefit provides long-term care benefits.
 You can qualify for long-term care benefits in one of two ways: